Quick Answer

 - You value open-standard accessories over proprietary ecosystems

-- You want factory bolt-on installation with no modifications
+- You want factory roof rail bolt-on installation with no modifications

 - Your dynamic payload needs are under 200 lbs (4-bar)